PHARTGAMES/SpaceMonkey/README.md

 ### Setup

+1. Backup your motionSim.lua file in the lua/vehicle subfolde of BeamNG.drive.
-1. Run the SpaceMonkey BeamNG.Drive plugin.msi installer in the BeamNG subfolder of Space Monkey to install the BeamNG.Drive telemetry provider into BeamNG.Drive.
+2. Run the SpaceMonkey BeamNG.Drive plugin.msi installer in the BeamNG subfolder of Space Monkey to install the BeamNG.Drive telemetry provider into BeamNG.Drive.
-2. Within BeamNG.drive 'Options > OTHER', set the following options:
+3. Within BeamNG.drive 'Options > OTHER', set the following options:

 - MotionSim enabled [x]
 - IP: 127.0.0.1